g-e-kenney/prettyClusters/README.md

 ### Up next
 - Some updates to the suggested workflow when starting with user-annotated genomes (improved scripts and annotation recommendations.)
 ### Planned additions
+#### Writeup as a paper?
+- I may try to write this up as a paper (despite the shame of publicizing my hideous code).
+This toolset has been useful in enough projects that it might be nice to have something legit to cite.
 #### New modules
 - Maybe another sort of per-cluster diagram - one with a "typical" genome neighborhood, illustrating order and abundance of neighbors?
 Still working on how to automate this well.
 Will probably be `averageCluster`.
 - Similarly, possibly a third sort of per-cluster diagram with highlighting of %ID between homologs - more along the lines of [clinker](https://github.com/gamcil/clinker), but without the GenBank input.
+Or like [gggenomes](https://github.com/thackl/gggenomes), but protein-only.
+(Possibly employing one of those tools if I can figure out a way to easily do so!)
 Likely to be `compareCluster`.
 - For use when working with really large families, `repnodePreTrim`- using the [EFI-EST toolset](https://efi.igb.illinois.edu/efi-est/) before even generating neighborhoods, as a way of getting a more manageable dataset.
 - A vignette?
 Might be redundant given [the wiki](https://github.com/g-e-kenney/prettyClusters/wiki).
 #### Smaller tweaks